jeremyjs/hexo-blog/notes/quotes.md

 > When one's expectations are reduced to zero, one really appreciates everything one does have.
 > -- Stephen Hawking

+> The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.
+> -- Stephen Hawking

 > Simplicity boils down to two steps: Identify the essential.
 Eliminate the rest.
 > -- Leo Babauta